-January 5-7 7: View introductory video of the instructor and the TA Obtain textbook Read syllabus and take course orientation quiz before 11:59PM January 10 Post an introductory video: before 11:59PM January 10 View three PPTs of Module 1: Insect Ecology-Principles Related with Pest Management Additional readings in textbook: Lecture Recognize the three general types of insect mouthparts - Chapter 2 - 34 to 39 А Recognize at least four insect injuries in plant tissues - Chapter 7 - 236 to 239 Describe different life cycles of insects - Chapter 4- 144 to 148 Lecture Compare and contrast r and K survival strategies - Chapter 5 - 236 to 239 В List causes of insect mortality - Chapter 5 - 167 to170 Define natural control - Chapter 5 - 183 to 186 January 10- -14: View four PPTs of Module 2: Introduction to Pest Management: Major Groups of Pests, Historical Events, and Concepts in Integrated Pest Management Additional readings in textbook: Lecture A Describe the concept of "pest" and identify the major groups of pests - Chapter $1 - 11$ to 30 Lecture C Recognize the significant events in pest management's history - Chapter 8 -254 to 258 Know the key people involved in IPM and the pioneer publications to understand - Chapter $8 - 258$ to 260 Lecture D Define integrated pest management - IPM - Chapter 8 - 260 to 261 Summarize the four strategies of pest management - Chapter 8 - 261 to 264 List steps to be followed when developing an IPM program - Chapter 8 - 268 to 269 January 18- -21: View four PPTs of Module 3: Pests Surveillance and Sampling Textbook reading: Chapter 6 pgs.
-213-215 and 239-240 Finish watching student introduction videos, set and submit group for assignment #3
+January 8-12: View the introductory video of the instructor and the TA Obtain textbook Read the syllabus and take the course orientation quiz before the deadline.
+Post an introductory video: see the deadline in the critical dates table View three PPTs of Module 1: Insect Ecology-Principles Related to Pest Management Additional readings in textbook: Lecture A Recognize the three general types of insect mouthparts - Chapter 2 - 34 to 39 Recognize at least four insect injuries in plant tissues - Chapter 7 - 236 to 239 Describe different life cycles of insects - Chapters 4- 144 to 148 Lecture B Compare and contrast r and K survival strategies - Chapter 5 - 236 to 239 List causes of insect mortality - Chapter 5 - 167 to 170 Define natural control - Chapter 5 - 183 to 186 January 16-19: View four PPTs of Module 2: Introduction to Pest Management: Major Groups of Pests, Historical Events, and Concepts in Integrated Pest Management Finish watching student introduction videos, set and submit group for assignment #3 Assignment #3 - part one - Group submission before deadline.
+Post Discussion #1 before the deadline.
+Additional readings in the textbook: Lecture A Describe the concept of "pest" and identify the major groups of pests - Chapter 1 - 11 to 30 Lecture C Recognize the significant events in pest management's history - Chapter 8 -254 to 258 Know the key people involved in IPM and the pioneer publications to understand - Chapters $8-258$ to 260 Lecture D Define integrated pest management - IPM - Chapter 8 - 260 to 261 Summarize the four strategies of pest management - Chapters 8 - 261 to 264